 Data Analytics and Visualization with Excel

-This pathway will prepare you with foundational skills for the digital economy.
+Learning data analytics and visualization with Excel equips you with valuable skills for data exploration, analysis, and visualization.
+It supports informed decision-making, enhances productivity, and opens up career opportunities in a data-driven world.
 The data analysis and visualization skills developed by this pathway are increasingly in demand across all sectors and most professional occupations.

 About This Pathway